 The below are general tips.
 I’m not saying to do all of them together.
 I’m not saying each one is right for the particular voice that’s being mixed.
 Much of the mix work depends on the frequency characteristics of the voice.

-*Note the order below has been changed so the tips build upon each other.
+Note the order as the tips build upon each other.

 1. Before doing anything, think about the pastor’s voice as that’s your foundation.
 I worked on EQ’ing a vocal that had a lot of low-end in the voice but also, surprisingly, had a noticeable amount of upper mid-range frequencies.
 Therefore, a wide mid-range boost made their voice sound worse.
 It wasn’t until applying a massive cut under the 350 Hz range, a narrow cut to a lower mid-range area, and a narrow boost to the upper mid-range that their vocals obtained the desired clarity.